deadlydog/deadlydog.github.io/_posts/2019-09-18-Catch-and-display-unhandled-exceptions-in-your-WPF-app.md

 One thing I especially like about that answer is they also capture the application's assembly name and version in the error message being logged, which can be helpful if there are multiple versions of your app in the wild.

 I thought I would show a sample here though that handles the exceptions a bit differently, allowing the user to choose and try and keep the app alive when applicable, rather than it hard crashing.
+This is what the `App.xaml.cs` file looks like:

 ```csharp
 using System;